 "So ultimately, I left John Lewis after 6 and a half years, to join Creative Force with the express intent of delivering and building this tool because after my research I realized there wasn’t a viable solution out there." - James

-A Brief History of Lean.
+A Brief History of Lean

-The foundation of lean philosophy traces back to manufacturing and Toyota’s famously efficient assembly line.
+The foundation of lean philosophy traces back to manufacturing processes and Toyota’s famously efficient assembly line.
 The architect of the Toyota Production System, Taiichi Ohno, is considered the “father of lean.”

 His obsession with constantly trying to reduce the production timeline by focusing on only doing the things that add value and eliminating the things that lead to waste is the bedrock of lean principles.